 Zoey eCommerce Website Builder Overview

-The market here at the top end is a tiny percentage of the overall eCommerce market estimated to be around 3% but the volume and expenditure on solutions that integrate front end eCommerce processing with back end stock and accounting is huge for bigger players.
+The market here at the top end is a tiny percentage of the overall eCommerce market estimated to be around 3%, but the volume and expenditure on solutions that integrate front end eCommerce processing with back end stock and accounting are enormous for bigger players.
 Never mind the consultancy fees to match.

 Zoey is an easy to use eCommerce website builder built using Magento technology which might immediately make you groan inwardly inside but there are a lot of advantages to using this approach if your plan is to gradually replace the original code with your own building blocks.
 It's a great starting point for any new eCommerce platform.

-In 2015 Pixafy was sold to [email protected] and the sale proceeds have been used to develop an eCommerce platform based on the experience of providing Magento Enterprise solutions.
-The owners of Zoey knew what everyone else knew - Magento was an extremely powerful eCommerce tool but it's developer centric ethos meant it was expensive to deploy and maintain and they set about rectifying all of its faults whilst incorporating modern hosting technology into the platform.
+In 2015 Pixafy was sold to [email protected], and the sale proceeds have been used to develop an eCommerce platform based on the experience of providing Magento Enterprise solutions.
+The owners of Zoey knew what everyone else knew - Magento was an extremely powerful eCommerce tool, but it's developer-centric ethos meant it was expensive to deploy and maintain and they set about rectifying all of its faults while incorporating modern hosting technology into the platform.

-The end result is an eCommerce platform using Magento as a core to develop a product that is user friendly and more easily deployed and scaled.
+The result is an eCommerce platform using Magento as a core to develop a product that is user-friendly and more easily deployed and scaled.

-So what we have is an eCommerce platform that offers everything Magento offers including third party accessibility coupled with modern scaleable hosting technology and ease of use.
+So what we have is an eCommerce platform that offers everything Magento offers including third party accessibility coupled with modern, scalable hosting technology and ease of use.
 Everything that Magento currently isn't.